Effective Puppy Crate Training Schedule

 Ok, now we will work on duration!

 Repeat step 3 but slowly increasing the time the door is closed.
 The first few minutes will be the most challenging, you must go as slowly as necessary to prevent whining.
-How you do this?
 The slower your work, the faster your puppy learns (I promise!).
-Here is an example for 3 sessions of 12 repetitions (then break for play or petting time).

-1. Once you have reached 10-15 minutes, you can start giving your puppy a stuffed Kong or chew toy so he can keep enjoying the time inside the crate.
+Once you have reached 10-15 minutes, you can start giving your puppy a stuffed Kong or chew toy so he can keep enjoying the time inside the crate.
 As soon as you open the door and ask him to go out, take the Kong and toys away.
-This is very important for your dog to understand that those special toys are only available when he is confined inside the crate.
+It is very important for your dog to understand that those special toys are only available when he is confined inside the crate.

 I am a Certified Professional Dog Trainer (CPDT-KA) and I have worked with dogs for almost 20 years now, trust me: The slower you go, the faster your puppy learns!